zoxpx/pxdocs/content/cloud-references/auto-disk-provisioning/vsphere/_index.md

 ### Step 3: Add env variables in the DaemonSet spec

-You will need to change the following sections in the downloaded spec to match your environment:
+You will need to change (or add) the following sections in the Portworx DaemonSet section of the downloaded spec to match your environment:

 1. **VSPHERE_VCENTER**: Hostname of the vCenter server.
 2. **VSPHERE_DATASTORE_PREFIX**: Prefix of the ESXi datastore(s) that Portworx will use for storage.
+3. **VSPHERE_INSTALL_MODE**: "shared"
+4. **VSPHERE_USER**: should be a `valueFrom` with a secretKeyRef of `VSPHERE_USER` (referencing to the px-vsphere-secret defined above)
+5. **VSPHERE_PASSWORD**: should be a `valueFrom` with a secretKeyRef of `VSPHERE_PASSWORD` (referencing to the px-vsphere-secret defined above)

+Optionally, you may also need to specify these:

+6. **VSPHERE_VCENTER_PORT**: with the port number, if your vsphere services are not on the default port 443
+7. **VSPHERE_INSECURE**: if you are using self-signed certificates

+### Step 4: Permission your vcenter-server-user appropriately

+Your _vcenter-server-user_ will need to either have the full Admin role or, for increased security, a custom-created role with the following minimum [vsphere privileges](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vsphere.security.doc/GUID-FEAB5DF5-F7A2-412D-BF3D-7420A355AE8F.html):

+  - Datastore.Browse
+  - Datastore.FileManagement
+  - Host.Local.ReconfigVM
+  - VirtualMachine.Config.AddExistingDisk
+  - VirtualMachine.Config.AddNewDisk
+  - VirtualMachine.Config.AddRemoveDevice
+  - VirtualMachine.Config.EditDevice
+  - VirtualMachine.Config.RemoveDisk
+  - VirtualMachine.Config.Settings

+The above permissions are in the format returned from the [govc utility](https://github.com/collabnix/govc) (which is in itself useful for troubleshooting your vcenter-server-user access as well).

 {{% content "portworx-install-with-kubernetes/shared/4-apply-the-spec.md" %}}